-German Automotive Agrees to go Electric
+German Automotive Agrees To Go Electric

 When Elon Musk unveiled his Tesla master plan in 2006 many scoffed at his vision of an electric future.
 13 years on the self-styled engineer turned entrepreneur looks destined to have the last laugh on the subject.
+He could even shout about it on Netflix.

 The Penny Drops